 That's the true art of pitching.
 And you don't even need a 95-mph fastball to have success with that kind of strategy.

 After the fastball, the changeup is the most important pitch for pitchers to learn.
 The changeup is meant to disrupt a hitter's timing once he's grown accustomed to seeing power pitches.

 Yet the changeup isn't the only way to give hitters a different look.
 Here are a few other pitching grips you can try:

 Many of the problems that youth and high school pitchers have are related to lack of core strength and flexibility.
 The core is the center of all movement.
 And when a pitcher throws, the first thing that gets activated is his core.
 If this area is weak, then forces are not efficiently transferred from the legs, to the hips to the trunk and finally the shoulder, the elbow and eventually to the ball.

 Remember, the body works as a kinetic chain.
 Forces and energy begin as the pitcher strides out and are then transferred back up the chain when he lands.
 If his balance is poor or if he lands off-center or doesn't set up a strong base upon landing, then this will effect his velocity, his control and will add stress to his arm.

-A plan can also work for Little League players who have the desire on their own to spend even a one-half hour, 3 times a week getting stronger while working on their throwing mechanics.
+A plan can also work for Little League players who have the desire on their own to spend even one-half hour, 3 times a week getting stronger while working on their throwing mechanics and pitching fundamentals.